jean-pierreBoth/gsearch/README.md

 Commands:
   construct  Construct a BIGSIG
-  query      Query a BIGSI on one or more fasta/fastq.gz files identify   Identify reads based on probability help       Print this message or the help of the given subcommand(s)
+  query      Query a BIGSIG on one or more fasta/fastq.gz files identify   Identify reads based on probability help       Print this message or the help of the given subcommand(s)